 Homeless describes a person lacking a fixed, regular, adequate nighttime residence.
 Poverty, unemployment, mental health issues, and lack of affordable housing are common causes of homelessness.
-Once homeless, factors such as the lack of access to proper healthcare, sanitation, jobs, and educational opportunities can make it difficult to overcome homelessness, however by providing assistance, many homeless persons can become active members of their communities again.
+Once homeless, factors such as the lack of access to proper healthcare, sanitation, jobs, and educational opportunities can make it difficult to overcome homelessness.
+With assistance, however, many homeless persons can become active members of their communities again.